keygen-sh/example-node-machine-activation/README.md

 ## Activating a machine

-Then run the script and supply a license key and an arbitrary machine fingerprint to perform an activation:
+Run the script and supply a valid license key and an arbitrary machine fingerprint to perform an activation:
 ```
 yarn start test-key test:fingerprint